 (1) Tier 1 Rates shall apply to Firm Requirements Power that «Customer Name» purchases under this Agreement, less: (A) amounts of Firm Requirements Power priced at Tier 2 Rates elected by «Customer Name» in section 2 of Exhibit C, and (B) any amounts priced at the NR rate and purchased for Planned NLSLs and NLSLs (with exception for the application of section 23.3.7.1 Renewable Resource/ Cogeneration Exception).

-(2) Tier 2 Rates shall apply to planned annual amounts of Firm Requirements Power that «Customer Name» purchases to serve its Above-CHWM Load that remains after applying «Customer Name»’s New Resources.
+(2) Tier 2 Rates shall apply to planned annual amounts of Firm Requirements Power that «Customer Name» purchases to serve its Above-CHWM Load, pursuand to Exhibit C, that remains after applying «Customer Name»’s New Resources.

 9. ELECTIONS TO PURCHASE POWER PRICED AT TIER 2 RATES (10/09/24 Version)